 Acute Stress Checklist for Children

-The ASC-Kids is a brief self report measure of acute traumatic stress reactions (including ASD diagnostic criteria) in children and adolescents aged 8-17.
+The Acute Stress Checklist for Children (ASC-Kids) is a brief self-report measure of acute traumatic stress reactions (including ASD diagnostic criteria) in children and adolescents aged 8 to 17.
 It has 29 items relating to the ASD diagnostic criteria and associated features.

 Completing the measure takes about 5 minutes.

-Designed as self-report, but can be read to children age 8 -- 10 (or if reading comprehension is a concern).
+It is designed as self-report but can be read to children ages 8 to 10 or if reading comprehension is a concern.

 Center for Injury Research & Prevention